-The award for the Stolen Base Stopper goes to the pitcher and catcher who had the most Stolen Base Runs Saved in 2021.
+The award for the Stolen Base Stopper goes to the catcher and pitcher who had the most Stolen Base Runs Saved in 2022.

 The Hall of Framer

-You can hear Stassi talking about pitch framing in an appearance on The Sports Info Solutions Baseball Podcast from September.
+You can hear Trevino talking about pitch framing in an appearance on The Sports Info Solutions Baseball Podcast.

 To learn more about our pitch-framing methodology, read the paper from our award-winning presentation at the Sloan Sports Analytics Conference.